pkeilbach/htwg-practical-nlp/docs/assignments.md

 So make sure to always [fetch the latest updates](./getting_started.md#fetching-updates) before working on your assignments.

-## Bonus Points
+## Bonus Points for Assignments

+Each completed assignment earns you **one bonus points** for the exam. 🏅

+Furthermore, you can earn an **extra two bonus points** if you manage to package and publish your code to [Test PyPI](https://test.pypi.org/).

+!!! tip

-The assignment code is organized as a **fully functional Python package** which you can **push** to a package index and **install** it via `pip`.
+    Note that the assignment code is organized as a **fully functional Python package** which you can **push** to a package index and **install** it via `pip`.

-If you manage to push your code to [Test PyPI](https://test.pypi.org/), you will earn 2 bonus points for the exam! 🤑

     Find more details on how to package and publish your code [here](https://packaging.python.org/en/latest/tutorials/packaging-projects/#a-simple-project).

 !!! info "Acceptance Criteria"

-    As soon as I can install your package with the following command, you are eligible for the bonus points:
+    As soon as I can install your package with the following command, you are eligible for the two bonus points:

     ```sh
     pip install --index-url https://test.pypi.org/simple/ --no-deps htwgnlp_YOUR_GITHUB_USERNAME
     ```

+    Please let me know via email when you are ready for me to test your package!